 Four hours.
 Prerequisite: ACC 2112, computer competency.
 A study of cost accounting for manufacturing and non-manufacturing entities, covering cost terminology and concepts.
 Cost accounting systems including activity-based costing and differential costs for decision-making purposes are studied.

 Four hours.
 Prerequisite: ACC 2112 or permission of the faculty.
 A study of concepts of federal income taxation for individuals.
 Includes an introduction to the procedures for tax research.

 Four hours.
 Prerequisite: ACC 3112 or permission of the instructor.
 Required in the Accounting major.
 An examination of all aspects of auditing, including auditing standards, accepting and planning the audit, evaluating internal controls, verifying account balances and financial statement assertions, reporting on audited financial statements, and the legal liabilities and ethical responsibilities of auditors.

 Four hours.
 Prerequisite: ACC 2112.
 A detailed study of the standards and procedures related to accounting for international organizations, including the differences and similarities in reporting amongst countries, particular issues of analyzing foreign financial statements, and the current issues in the development of international auditing standards and reporting standards.

 ACC 4960/4961 ACCOUNTING INTERNSHIP

-Four hours.
+Two to four hours.
 Prerequisites: Senior standing, permission of the instructor, minimum 2.5 grade point average.
 Correlating theory and accounting practices in two operational settings; supervision by cooperating practitioners and faculty in several areas of application.